Worldwide Fast & Safe Delivery | Oldest ISO 9001-2015 Certified Rudraksha Organization in the World | Your Trusted Brand Since 1997

 A small bottle that contains pure, natural and unadulterated Gangajal or holy water of Ganga.
 The bottle is sealed hermetically, untouched by human hand.

-Buy Now
+Buy here

-Shree Gangaa Chaaleesaa
+Shree Gangaa Chalisa

 This pocket sized book contains the forty divine hymns dedicated to Goddess Ganga.
-Recite everyday to get rid of sins.
+Recite every day to get rid of sins.

 7 Rivers Holy Water